Cognizant cuts outlook on weak banking demand

 The company counts J.P.
 Morgan Chase & Co, Rabobank and UBS AG among its core banking clients.

-Weakness in the pharma segment in the first quarter was more pronounced this year.
-Pharmaceutical is a part of its healthcare business, which brings in 26.5 percent of its total revenue.

-The company lowered its adjusted earnings outlook for 2012 to $3.62 per share on revenue of at least $7.34 billion — from earnings of $3.69 per share on revenue of $7.53 billion.
+The company lowered its adjusted earnings outlook for 2012 to $3.62 per share on revenue of at least $7.34 billion - down from its previous forecast of $3.69 per share in adjusted earnings on revenue of $7.53 billion.

 The lowering of outlook was not shocking as its previous forecast implied aggressive sequential growth rates, J.P.
 Morgan Securities analyst Tien-tsin Huang wrote in a note.

-Last month, Wipro and Infosys forecast muted revenue growth.
+Last month, Cognizant's Indian rivals Wipro Ltd (WIPR.NS) (WIT.N) and Infosys Ltd (INFY.NS) forecast muted revenue growth.
 But India's top software services exporter, Tata Consultancy Services Ltd (TCS.NS), said it expects to outperform the sector outlook.

 In January, market research firm Gartner cut its forecast for worldwide IT spending growth this year to 3.7 percent from the 4.6 percent it estimated earlier.